OpenBMB/XAgent/README.md

 </div>

-Here we also show some cases of XAgent solving tasks:
+Here we also show some cases of solving tasks by XAgent:
 ## Case 1.
 Data Analysis: Demonstrating the Effectiveness of Dual-Loop Mechanism
 We start with a case of aiding users in intricate data analysis.
 Here, our user submitted an `iris.zip` file to XAgent, seeking assistance in data analysis.
 XAgent swiftly broke down the task into four sub-tasks: (1) data inspection and comprehension, (2) verification of the system's Python environment for relevant data analysis libraries, (3) crafting data analysis code for data processing and analysis, and (4) compiling an analytical report based on the Python code's execution results.
-Here is a figure draw by XAgent.
+Here is a figure drawn by XAgent.
 ![Data Statics by XAgent](assets/readme/statistics.png)

 ## Case 2.
 Recommendation: A New Paradigm of Human-Agent Interaction
 Empowered with the unique capability to actively seek human assistance and collaborate in problem-solving, XAgent continues to redefine the boundaries of human-agent cooperation.
-As depicted in srceenshot below, a user sought XAgent's aid in recommending some great restaurants for a friendly gathering, yet failed to provide specific details.
+As depicted in screenshot below, a user sought XAgent's aid in recommending some great restaurants for a friendly gathering, yet failed to provide specific details.
 Recognizing the insufficiency of the provided information, XAgent employed the AskForHumanHelp tool, prompting human intervention to elicit the user's preferred location, budget constraints, culinary preferences, and any dietary restrictions.
 Armed with this valuable feedback, XAgent seamlessly generated tailored restaurant recommendations, ensuring a personalized and satisfying experience for the user and their friends.
 ![Illustration of Ask for Human Help of XAgent](assets/readme/ask_for_human_help.png)

 ## Case 3.
 Training Model: A Sophisticated Tool User